 Like other stove units you will need to add the pot to the system to cook anything.
 While manufactures will usually recommend you use their brand of gas, the canisters are interchangeable between brands.
 These units tend to be very robust and will last for years.

-In our recent survey, 30% of hikers identified they use this stove type for their hiking adventures however anecdotally this number is much larger from what I’ve seen on my hikes.
+We asked our community questions relating to hiking stove use in a survey and 30% of hikers identified they use this stove type for their hiking adventures however anecdotally this number is much larger from what I’ve seen on my hikes.

 For the use I described in the introduction, I will need approximately 18 grams of gas per day for two people at a cost of approximately $1.58 for two people/day.
 There are a number of different cylinder sizes but from personal preference I use the small 100 gram unit.
 While it’s dearer to buy these small cylinders it’s easier to keep track of gas use. for most of the stoves on this range a 100gram canister will last just on size days.
 If using the small cylinders you will need a base support to stop them tipping over due to their small weight.

 MSR Pocket Rocket 2 stove mounted on a gas cylinder